 The match between Jefferson and Eston Hemings indicates that they are from the same paternal lineage.
 BUT, these genetic tests can’t confirm the exact relationship type (father/son, uncle/nephew, etc.).

-At least 25 adult male Jefferson’s with the same Y-DNA profile were living in Virginia at the time Eston was conceived according to historians, and several of them have visited Monticello.
+At the time Easton was conceived, atleast 25 adult male Jefferson’s with the same Y-DNA profile were living in Virginia according to historians.
+And several of them have visited Monticello.

 Weighing the evidence